-The evolution of photosynthesis in relation to the evolution of the earth
+The evolution of photosynthesis has affected the planet as

-The evolution of photosynthesis has affected the planet as a whole, and not only its atmosphere.
+evolution of the earth

+a whole, and not only its atmosphere.
 For instance, the evolution of a terrestrial biosphere, made possible by photosynthesis, has greatly increased weathering of rocks, and indirectly erosion of the continents.